MarshallGarey/slurm-multicluster-dev/README.md

 # README
-This is my multi-cluster/federation environment for Slurm.
+This is my development environment for Slurm.
+It sets up an environment to run three clusters in Slurm.

 ## Setup
 Create a directory for this repository: